brianferri/fmm-c--/README.md

 It is written in C++ and is header only.
 It is designed to be used in other projects and rewritten to fit the needs of the project.

-The library is mostly written for educational purposes and as a proof of concept rather than anything else.
+The library is mostly written for educational purposes rather than anything else.
 I highly recommend not using it in any production code.

 A test program is included.
 It can be compiled and executed using the provided makefile.